Why is there an overlap between the scope of EU Law and that of the Convention?

 The effect of this provision is that while, as regards the rights imported from the Convention, their level of protection can always be raised under EU law, it can never be allowed to fall below the level of protection guaranteed by the Convention.
 A great deal of legal harmony between the Convention and EU law has been achieved on this basis, the possibility for EU law to go beyond the Convention protection level (as, for example, in such areas as the protection of personal data) being no obstacle to that harmony.

 However, there is an issue here on how the respective protection levels should be assessed: by considering only the substance of the rights concerned or also the methodology applied to them?
-Depending on the answer, results can indeed be very different (on this, see the article “Do we still need Article 6(2) TUE?”, at the bottom of this page, at p.
+Depending on the answer, results can indeed be very different (on this, see the article “Do we still need Article 6(2) TUE?“, at p.
 1695 et seq.).

 Is this situation generating problems for national courts of the EU Member States?